Skip to main content

 5. Two (2) World Language courses (two units of the same world language; sign language is also acceptable).

-2. The Provost may waive academic core unit requirements for admission.
-Provided, that students admitted with a waiver under this provision must satisfy all curricular deficiencies through the successful completion of commensurate college coursework prior to degree completion.
+3. The Provost may waive academic core unit requirements for admission.
+Students admitted with a waiver under this provision must satisfy all curricular deficiencies through the successful completion of commensurate college coursework prior to degree completion.

 5. ADDITIONAL ADMISSIONS CRITERIA.